 Me and my other half were pottering around London on a Friday evening, and I suggested Dishoom as I’ve always wanted to go but there’s always a ridiculously long queue.
 So off we went, and to our surprise, no queue but a ‘thirty minute wait’ told by the door-man.
 We went inside to book and the lady said the magic words (for a hangry person) ‘we have a table spare for you…’.

 We sat upstairs over-looking the floors, it was impressive.
-And, I didn’t actually realise how big it was – three or four floors!
+I didn’t actually realise how big it was – there were three or four floors!
 Insanely big and packed.

-I loved our time here, the food was amazing, the staff were super friendly and helpful and the interiors were beautiful.
+I loved our time here, the food was amazing, the staff were super friendly and helpful.
+The interiors were beautiful.
 Also, I know this is really random… but the loo’s are really cool too!

-Workshop Coffee.
-Whilst we were in the Farringdon area, we popped to Workshop Coffee for a little coffee break.
+Whilst we were in the Farringdon area, we popped by Workshop Coffee for a little coffee take-away break.
 As we entered, we were delighted with the pretty interiors and friendly baristas.
 This place is super cool and I’d actually like to go back for brunch at some point.

 Any who, I highly recommend the mint tea, it’s so refreshing and a great pick me up when you’re not feeling too sharp.
 Joe had one of the espresso’s and he said how creamy and delicious it was.

-So yes a worth-while stop by if you’re in a hurry.
-Or a pleasant atmosphere if you want to take it easy, sip some coffee and work on your laptop.
+So it was definitely a worth-while stop if you’re in a hurry.
+I imagine it is a super pleasant atmosphere if you want to take it easy, sip some coffee and work on your laptop.